joshuadavidthomas/django-bird/docs/naming.md

 Component names in django-bird are derived from their file locations and names within your templates directory.
 The naming system is flexible and supports both simple and complex component structures.

-For more complex component structures and organization patterns, see the [Organization](organization.md) documentation.
+For more complex component structures and organization patterns, see the [Organizing Components](organization.md) documentation.

 ## Basic Naming